Photo Credit: Keith Kanoti, Maine Forest Service, Bugwood.org

 Pollen release

-One or more male cones (strobili) on the plant release visible pollen grains when gently shaken or blown into your palm or onto a dark surface.
+One or more pollen cones (male strobili) on the plant release visible pollen grains when gently shaken or blown into your palm or onto a dark surface.

 More...